NaturaLog-space/EasyNuclear/README.md

 ## Plutonium refining from U238
 - U235 is hard to obtain
 - U238 is found in nature
 - A fusor can be used to generate neutrons to create plutonium.
+Pu239 specifically
 - The plutonium can be used as the fission source
 - Low Cost tritium is the fusion fuel
 - Low Cost hydrogen bombs.